mozilla-mobile/telemetry-ios/README.md

 How you record data in your application depends largely on the ping builder types you are using.
 For convenience, several methods are accessible right off the root `Telemetry` class for interfacing with the built-in ping builder types.

-* ensure your ping builders are registered before the UIApplication `appDidBecomeActive`, as the library uses that event to trigger the start of recording.
+* Ensure your ping builders are registered before the UIApplication `appDidBecomeActive`, as the library uses that event to trigger the start of recording.
 * `recordEvent(_ event: TelemetryEvent)` -- Adds a UI event to be batched and sent for `FocusEventPingBuilder`.
 There are also several convenience methods for constructing a `TelemetryEvent` and recording it at the same time such as `recordEvent(category: String, method: String, object: String, value: String?, extras: [String : Any?]?)` where `value` and `extras` are both optional.
 * `recordSearch(location: SearchesMeasurement.SearchLocation, searchEngine: String)` -- Records that a search was performed for `CorePingBuilder`.